World’s largest business accelerator builds on its proven formula for readying cleantech entrepreneurs for market…

 A: The Accelerator consists of a number of programs; a competition, mentoring, training, showcasing of your clean technology or service, and access to the investment community.
 The first step is to apply for the Accelerator.

-Q: Who can enter the Accelerator?
+Q: Who can apply for the Accelerator?

-A: The competition is open to early-stage entrepreneurs who meet the criteria.
+A: The Accelerator is open to early-stage entrepreneurs who meet the criteria.
 Your company must have less than $1 million in external private funding (from angel investors, venture capitals or other third party sources of equity funding), less than $5 million in all other sources of funding (grants, friends and family and your own investments in your company) and at least one team member must be a US citizen or resident alien.

 Q: Can I participate with more than one team?